If Italy was a pressure washer, I would want to be a dirty, dirty piece of flooring.

 Final Thoughts on the Best Time to Visit Italy

-If you’ve made it this far, you’ve probably identified the best time to visit Italy that ticks all the right boxes for you.
+If you’ve made it this far, you’ve probably identified the best time to visit Italy for you.

-If you’re planning on travelling to Italy in the high season, it’s best to plan well in advance to help you save a bit on accommodation and to avoid disappointment.
+If you’re planning on travelling to Italy in the peak season, it’s best to plan well in advance to help you save a bit on the accommodation and to avoid disappointment.
 For travel outside of the high season, holding out for last-minute deals is risky but potentially very rewarding.

 Whether you’re planning to museum hop, go skiing, or eat your way from north to south, there’s something for every season and every traveller.
 Italy is such an incredible place to visit that no matter when you visit, you’ll bring back amazing memories and be planning your return to see more.